Green building strategies can benefit both the environment and your bottom line.

 2) Solar Plus Storage

-As mentioned above, investments in solar energy benefit from the solar ITC (investment tax credit) and MACRS accelerated depreciation.
+Among other green building strategies, as mentioned above, investments in solar energy benefit from the solar ITC (investment tax credit) and MACRS accelerated depreciation.

 When combined with energy storage, solar energy can reduce your energy market risk even further, by shaving peak demand costs from your electric bill, while also opening the door to participation in demand response programs.